-Period I - Optional Prescreening: The study includes an optional prescreening visit (Visit 601) as a simple way for sites to determine whether participants meet Lp(a) criteria, as assessed by a central laboratory assessment, before the full screening activities are initiated at Visit 1.
+Period I - Optional Pre-screening: The study includes an optional prescreening visit (Visit 601) as a simple way for sites to determine whether participants meet Lp(a) criteria, as assessed by a central laboratory assessment, before the full screening activities are initiated at Visit 1.
 If the participant has not had Lp(a) measured before or is unknown, the prescreening visit should be completed.
 The prescreening visit can be conducted at the study site, or remotely, for example, at a mobile healthcare or alternate laboratory.
-The prescreening activities will be described in an appropriate informed consent form (ICF).
+The prescreening determination of Lp(a) will be described in an appropriate informed consent form (ICF).
 Informed consent for the prescreening activities will be obtained, a participant identification number will be assigned, and sample for the Lp(a) prescreening laboratory test will be obtained.
 The optional prescreening visit can be repeated 1 time (no more) per participant if the investigator believes the participant would meet criteria at a later time, with a minimum of 4 weeks between visits.
-Repeated sampling in the prescreening is opted for, central laboratory testing for Lp(a) is still required as part of the screening procedures conducted at Visit 1.
-Participants with Lp(a) <175 nmol/L at Visit 1 will not be eligible for enrollment, despite their values in prescreening.
-A prescreening visit occurring longer or shorter than 21 days (3 weeks) from screening will not be considered a protocol deviation.
+Repeated sampling in the prescreening visit will not require re-consenting or assignment of a new participant identification number.
+Note: If the optional prescreening is opted for, central laboratory testing for Lp(a) is still required as part of the screening procedures conducted at Visit 1.
+Participants with insufficiently high Lp(a) at Visit 1 will not be eligible for enrollment, despite their values in prescreening.
+A prescreening visit occurring longer or shorter than 3 weeks (21 days) from screening will not be considered a protocol deviation.